wlsf82/gitlab-cypress/README.md

 ### Headless mode

+Run `npm test` to run all tests in headless mode.

 Run `npm run test:api` to run only the API tests in headless mode.

 Run `npm run test:gui:project` to run only the GUI Project-related tests in headless mode.